Statistics

 Deep dive & study plan

-Under the hood, the calculator leans on φ(z) is the cumulative distribution function for the standard normal curve. replace μ and σ with sample estimates when you do not know the population values.—that’s why we surface the full expression (“z = (x − μ) / σ Percentile = Φ(z)”) directly above the interactive widget.
-When you embed that formula inside H2s or supporting paragraphs, you help both humans and crawlers understand what entity the page represents.
+The math behind it: Φ(z) is the cumulative distribution function for the standard normal curve.
+Replace μ and σ with sample estimates when you do not know the population values.
+The core relationship is z = (x − μ) / σ Percentile = Φ(z), shown above the calculator so you can see exactly how your inputs turn into the result.

 Quick retention checklist